The PAPER array in South Africa’s Karoo Radio Astronomy Reserve is producing ground-breaking science and spectacular cosmic images.

 PAPER involves a close collaboration with South African astronomers and engineers on all aspects of the project, from design and construction, to scientific discovery.

-PAPER team member and chief scientist at the US National Radio Astronomy Observatory (NRAO) Chris Carilli emphasised that: “The help of the SKA project office, and the intern-student support for work in the Karoo, have been fundamental to the success of PAPER, as well as an important educational resource for South Africa.
+PAPER team member and chief scientist at the US National Radio Astronomy Observatory (NRAO) Chris Carilli emphasized that: “The help of the SKA project office, and the intern-student support for work in the Karoo, have been fundamental to the success of PAPER, as well as an important educational resource for South Africa.
 The Karoo has now been established as a world-leading site for studies of the radio cosmos.
 We look forward to the coming years, as the collaboration matures with next generation instruments in the Karoo, leading to profound insights into the nature of the universe.”

 “The PAPER instrument, in concert with site infrastructure and support, showed remarkable stability with not a single interruption during our recent six-month observation window,” says William Walbrugh, PAPER project manager at SKA SA.